 There’s a hidden gem tucked in Butler County.
 An art installation that reclaimed an abandoned coal mine for native plant and animal species.
-Last month, the Andy Warhol Museum in Pittsburgh hosted a nature outing there in connection with the current art exhibit, I Want It All, by Italian artist Poala Pivi, which bridges the relationship between human manipulation and wildlife.
+Last month, The Andy Warhol Museum in Pittsburgh hosted a nature outing there in connection with the current art exhibit, I Want It All, by Italian artist Paola Pivi, which bridges the relationship between human manipulation and wildlife.

 LISTEN to the story